rguske/rguske.github.io/post/sharing-container-images-using-the-docker-cli-or-carvels-imgpkg/index.md

 Out of the great Carvel toolbox, which tools supports you in making your life easier in terms of application building, configurations and deployments to Kubernetes, `imgpkg` offers some pretty neat commands to handle packaging, distributing, and relocating OCI images.

-For now, we're just interested on the `imgpkg copy` command.
+For now, we're just taking a closer look on the `imgpkg copy` command.

 ```shell
 imgpkg copy --help